VirtualPlantLab/VPLDocs/docs/src/index.md

-The technical notes are useful for people who want to understand the internal details of VPL and how different algorithms are implemented (i.e. the technical notes should be seen as a supplementary to the source code of VPL).
-The technical notes are not intended to be read by casual users but rather by those who seek a deeper understanding of internal structure and code behind VPL.
+The technical notes are useful for people who want to understand the internal details of VPL and how different algorithms are implemented (i.e. the technical notes should be seen as a supplement to the source code of VPL).